 What you see under the Gases menu can be customized.
 See Customize dive modes with DM5.

 It is important to understand how the Gases menu works when multiple gases and helium are activated.
 For example, you may have the following gases when diving to 55 m (180.5 ft):

-In the screeshot below, the menu has three gases and tx18/45 is selected as the active gas.
+In the screenshot below, the menu has three gases and tx18/45 is selected as the active gas.
 Even though only one gas is active, the decompression algorithm calculates ascent time (during dive) using all these three gases.

-To select another active gas:
+To select another active gas before diving:

 If you are diving with only one gas, ensure you have only that one gas in the Gases menu.
 Otherwise, Suunto EON Steel expects you to use all gases in the list and notifies you to change gases during the dive.